mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 <img src="/img/networked-physics-in-vr/littlebigplanet.jpg" width="100%"/>

 What all these games have in common is that they're built on top of an engine that is _deterministic_.
-This means exactly the same result given the same inputs.
-Exact down to the bit-level so you could checksum the game state at the end of each frame and it would be the same across all machines.
+This means it gives exactly the same result given the same inputs.
+Exact down to the bit-level so you could checksum the game state at the end of each frame and it would the same across all player's machines.

 So will deterministic lockstep work for the networked physics demo?
 Unfortunately the answer is _no_.
 The physics engine used by Unity is PhysX, and PhysX is not guaranteed to be deterministic.

 # Client-side prediction

-Another networking concept most people are familiar with is client-side prediction.
+Another networking concept many people are familiar with is client-side prediction.
 This technique is used by first person shooters like **Counterstrike**, **Call of Duty**, **Titanfall** and **Overwatch**.

 <img src="/img/networked-physics-in-vr/counterstrike.jpg" width="100%"/>